There are many leadership styles just as there are many situations that require leadership.

 Leaders are, when all is said and done, human beings.
 They are burdened by all the frailties and flaws that have hampered humans since the beginning of time.
 Just as leaders must acknowledge that their supporters are human, they must also acknowledge that they are just as likely make mistakes.
 It is the human aspect of leading and leadership that makes it seem so complex.

-At its heart, though, leadership is incredibly simple.
-Go first.
-Just do your best and in so doing, inspire others to do their best.
-If your style is right for the situation and your vision is right for the times, you will be recognized as a leader.
+If your leadership style is right for the situation and your vision is right for the times, you’ll be recognized as a leader.

 Image sources before quote: Shutterstock | http://www.shutterstock.com/pic-131437046/stock-photo-fishes-in-group-leadership-concept.html?src=QXVycNt7–RuyO-FbvnHLQ-1-3&ws=1 | http://www.shutterstock.com/pic-94604302/stock-photo-missed-turne.html?src=&ws=1